How the DIMENSION() function works in Mariadb?

 DIMENSION(g)

-is a geometry value.
+The parameter g is a geometry value.
 The function returns an integer value that represents the dimension of the geometry.
-If g
+If g is NULL or not a valid geometry value, the function returns NULL.

 Examples